 Xeljanz Blood Clotting: Symptoms and Risks

-A FDA-mandated study recently found that patients taking a twice daily 10mg dose of tofacitinib (known by its brand names Xeljanz and Xeljanz XR) may experience an increased risk of developing blood clots in the lungs.
+In 2019, an FDA-mandated study found that patients taking a twice daily 10mg dose of tofacitinib (known by its brand names Xeljanz and Xeljanz XR) may experience an increased risk of developing blood clots in the lungs.
 The FDA approved tofacitinib for 5mg twice daily use in 2012 and had only approved the drug for use in 10 mg doses for treatment of ulcerative colitis.
 However, the study’s results have now prompted the drug’s manufacturer, Pfizer, to recommend patients on the 10mg dose transition to the 5mg dose.

 What is Xeljanz (tofacitinib)?